torvalds/linux/Documentation/security/tpm/tpm-security.rst

 extensive support in the boot system, and there's no guarantee that either hierarchy would not have some type of authorization.

-The mechanism chosen for the Linux Kernel is to derive the primary elliptic curve key from the null seed using the standard storage seed parameters.
+The mechanism chosen for the GNU/Linux Kernel is to derive the primary elliptic curve key from the null seed using the standard storage seed parameters.
 The null seed has two advantages: firstly the hierarchy physically cannot have an authorization, so we are always able to use